ottrp0p/MQE-Thesis/README.txt

 README

 This project was originally written in 2016.
-In rather rushed, poorly written Python in retrospect.

 ### File Descriptions ###